These addition subtraction centers contain task cards and work mats for free computation practice in your classroom.

 She shared that her principal was encouraging staff to go as paperless as possible.
 While the thought of that might sound daunting or near impossible, we all know that funds and supplies such as copy paper are often in short demand.

-We need to think outside the box when we prepare lessons and centers and make sure that, as much as possible, we can reuse our materials again and again.
+We need to think outside the box when we prepare lessons and centers.
+We are hoping to help you create more materials you can reuse over and over again.

 As a result of this conversation, we set out to create a collection to meet this need.

 This collection of computation practice resources includes 4 colorful work mats and SEVEN sets of computation task cards.

 - 2-Digit addition with regrouping,

 - 3-Digit addition with and without regrouping

 The materials provided are easily set up as an addition center, a subtraction center or a mixed practice center.